Arthur-Milchior/anki-enhance-main-window/README.md

 Important updates:
+* 5th of Juin 2019: A column for flags, and columns for each flag
 * 30th of march 2019: column can be dragged and drop.
 And right click to delete.
 * 12 February 2019: default color are changed to use the color of the